OCamlPro/liquidity/docs/liquidity.md

 always be specified.
 The return type of the function must also be specified by a type annotation.

-A contract always returns a pair `(return, storage)`, where `return` is the return value to the caller, and `storage` is the final state of the contract after the call.
-The type of the pair must match the type of a pair where the first component is the return type of the function specified in its signature and the second is the type of the argument `storage` of `main`.
+A contract always returns a pair `(operations, storage)`, where `operations` is a list of internal operations to perform after exectution of the contract, and `storage` is the final state of the contract after the call.
+The type of the pair must match the type of a pair where the first component is a list of opertations and the second is the type of the argument `storage` of `main`.

 `<... local declarations ...>` is an optional set of optional type and function declarations.
 Type declarations can be used to define records